• Skip to primary navigation

 Let the coconut pecan frosting cool completely before using it to assemble the cake.

-How to make a Chocolate Buttercream Frosting
+How to Make a Chocolate Buttercream Frosting

 4 images showing how to begin making a chocolate buttercream frosting

-• Add the butter to the bowl of a stand mixer (or large mixing bowl with a handheld mixer)
+• Add the butter to the bowl of a stand mixer (or large mixing bowl with a handheld electric mixer)

 • Beat the butter until light and fluffy.